Welcome to Class 1’s page

 Other Important Information

-PE sessions will be on a Thursday afternoon.
-As the weather improves the children may be outside for their PE sessions.
+PE sessions will be on a Friday afternoon.
 Please ensure that your child always has an appropriate PE kit in school.
-Your child will need short and a t-shirt for indoor PE and joggers and a jumper for outdoor PE.
+Your child will need shorts and a t-shirt.
 Please ensure PE kits are in school at all times.
-We will send home PE kits at half term to be washed; please can it be returned on the first day back.
+We will send home PE kits at half term to be washed; please can it be returned on the first day back .

-We have Forest School one day a week (Tuesdays), every school week.
+We have Forest School one day a week (Monday morning), every school week.
 Please ensure that you provide your children with suitable, warm outdoor clothing which is allowed to get muddy.
 This should include trousers, a long sleeve top and jumper and a warm coat.
 We will go out to Forest School in all weather conditions.
 Wellies also need to be brought into school named and in a carrier bag.
 Hats and gloves are also a good idea for when the weather is particularly cold.
+Children are able to come into school wearing their forest school kit with their uniform in a clearly named bag.

 Reading at Home: